limedosa/predictbet/memory-bank/projectbrief.md

-# PredictBet Project Brief
+# Project Brief

-## Project Overview
+## Project Name
+PredictBet

+## Core Purpose
-PredictBet is a web application designed to provide fight prediction and analysis tools for combat sports.
-The platform combines statistical analysis, fighter profiles, and sentiment analysis to help users make informed betting decisions.
+PredictBet is a Next.js application designed to provide UFC fans with predictive insights, stats, sentiment analysis, and other tools to enhance their experience.

-## Core Requirements
+## Goals
-- Fighter profile analysis and comparison tools
-- Predictive modeling for fight outcomes
-- Sentiment analysis of social media feeds
+1. Deliver a seamless user experience with modern web technologies.
-- Interactive data visualization
+2. Provide accurate and engaging data visualization tools.
-- Enhanced search capabilities
-- Real-time dashboard

-## Project Goals
-1. Provide accurate fight outcome predictions
-2. Deliver comprehensive fighter analysis tools
-3. Enable data-driven betting decisions
-4. Create an intuitive and responsive user interface
+3. Enable users to explore UFC fighter profiles and compare stats.
-5. Integrate social sentiment with traditional statistics
+4. Integrate social feeds and sentiment analysis for community engagement.

-## Technical Stack
+## Scope
-- Next.js with TypeScript
-- Tailwind CSS for styling
-- Component-based architecture
+The project focuses on building a web application with the following features:
-- Data visualization tools
+- Data visualization tools.
-- Real-time updates
+- Enhanced search capabilities.
+- Sentiment analysis charts.
+- Fighter profiles and comparison tools.
+- Social feed integration.

+## Target Audience
+UFC fans and enthusiasts looking for predictive insights and tools to enhance their understanding of fights and fighters.